 - Parents both working in moderately paid employment.
 Modest home with mortgage.
 One child receiving 20% fee remission.

-A new scheme introduced in 2016 offers more generous support to families with a household income less than £120,000.
-All bursary places are subjected to successful completion of the entrance requirements.
+A new scheme introduced in 2016 offers more generous support to families with a household income less than £126,000.
+All bursary places are subject to successful completion of the entrance requirements.

-The parents of any successful candidate for either school may apply for a bursary.
+The parents of any successful candidate for either school, who meet the residency criteria above, may apply for a bursary.

-If you would like to discuss bursaries in confidence, please contact the Registrar or Alexandra Schulz, Finance Manager on 020 8746 5477.
+If you would like to discuss bursaries in confidence, please contact the Registrar or the Finance Office on 020 8746 5477.